Come Back With a Warrant!

 Justice Sotomayor wrote: “Nothing in our case law . . . suggests that the automobile exception gives an officer the right to enter a home or its curtilage to access a vehicle without a warrant.”

 The Court basically refused to apply the automobile exception to include searches of vehicles on private property.
 “The scope of the automobile exception extends no further than the automobile itself… nothing in our case law suggests that the automobile exception gives an officer the right to enter a home or it’s curtilage to access a vehicle without a warrant.”

 What does all this mean?
 If you’re riding dirty, you had better park your hoopty-wagon next to the house and not along the side of the street.
 While this ruling does not mean officers can never search a vehicle outside the curtilage of a residence under the automobile exception, it applies constitutional limitations and restricts the carte blanche application of this 4th Amendment exception.

-The Law Office of David L. Powell can help if you or a loved one has been charged with possession of drugs or paraphernalia.
-Call 479-785-0123 to schedule a free consultation with an aggressive Fort Smith criminal defense attorney.
+The Law Offices of David L. Powell can help if you or a loved one has been charged with possession of drugs or paraphernalia.
+Call 479-222-6773 to schedule a free consultation with an aggressive Fort Smith criminal defense attorney.
+(Also licensed in Oklahoma)

 This blog is for educational purposes as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 In reading this blog you understand that there is no attorney-client relationship between you and the author.
 Use this information at your own risk as this blog may not reflect the most current legal developments.
 This blog should not be used as a substitute for competent legal advice from a licensed attorney in your state.